saransh-2021/DSA-Java/day_002/review.md

 ## Problem 2: [Add Two Numbers](https://leetcode.com/problems/add-two-numbers/)

-You are given two non-empty linked lists representing two non-negative integers.
-The digits are stored in reverse order, and each of their nodes contains a single digit.
-Add the two numbers and return the sum as a linked list.
+You are given two non-empty Arrays representing two non-negative integers.
+The digits are stored in reverse order, and each of their indexed contains a single digit.
+Add the two numbers and return the sum as an Array.

 You may assume the two numbers do not contain any leading zero, except the number 0 itself.